akononovicius/physRisk-content-repository/articles/2012/teaching-math-in-a-different-way.md

 situations.

-May be in this way it would be possible to avoid something in the spirit of the image bellow (taken from [science.memebase.com](http://cheezburger.com/6690922752); author:
+May be in this way it would be possible to avoid something in the spirit of the image below (taken from [science.memebase.com](http://cheezburger.com/6690922752); author:
 YUNOtele).